-We have three simple rules that everyone from Heads of House to new students are expected to follow.
-These rules are created in the spirit of our 7 Unitarian Universalist principles and are:
+We have three simple rules that everyone from the Director to new students are expected to follow.
+These rules are created in the spirit of our 8 Unitarian Universalist principles and are:

 - We make sure every living being is cared for, respected, and safe.

 - We take care of our space and what we use.

 The Camp Director reserves the right to remove a camper from activities out of concern for safety and respect.
 If a camper cannot return to right relations with the group, a parent/guardian will be asked to remove them from camp.